Back to Tapo Guides

 Quick Solutions

-Set router to fixed 2.4GHz channel
+Set the router to a fixed 2.4GHz channel instead of auto

-Assign static IP to camera in router
+Assign a static IP (DHCP reservation) to the camera

-Extend DHCP lease to 24 hours
+Extend the DHCP lease to 24 hours or longer

-Update camera firmware
+Update the camera firmware in the Tapo app

-Reboot camera to clear WiFi module freeze
+Reboot the camera to clear a frozen WiFi module

 Still having issues?
 This is usually the deeper cause below.